Aadi-stack/Image_classificationUsingCNN/README.md

 Training Accuracy  : 99.96%     Training loss  : 0.002454
 Validation Accuracy: 97.56%     Validation loss: 0.102678

-Conclusion
+# Conclusion

 The Architecture and parameter used in this network are capable of producing accuracy of 97.56% on Validation Data which is pretty good.
 It is possible to Achieve more accuracy on this dataset using deeper network and fine tuning of network parameters for training.
-You can download this trained model from resource directory and Play with it.